HELP // Configuring VisualSVN Server service to run under a dedicated user account

 Note

-Note If your repositories are stored remotely on a network share, grant the created account "Modify" NTFS permission and "Read" and "Change" share permissions on the remote storage folder.
+If your repositories are stored remotely on a network share, grant the created account "Modify" NTFS permission and "Read" and "Change" share permissions on the remote storage folder.
 See KB22 for details on setting VisualSVN Server to store repositories remotely.